Tarzan II

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Young Tarzan struggles to fit in with his gorilla family, unable to keep up physically and causing accidents during daily activities..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Young Tarzan struggles to keep up with the other young gorillas during play, highlighting his physical differences and his desperate desire to fit in with his adopted family..
+Significantly, this early placement immediately immerses viewers in the story world.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Tarzan makes the active choice to leave his family and journey into the dark forest to discover what he truly is, hoping to find answers about his identity., moving from reaction to action.
+This indicates the protagonist's commitment to Tarzan crosses into Dark Mountain territory to find the Zugor, making the active choice to leave his old life completely behind and seek a new identity in this mysterious forbidden place., moving from reaction to action.

 The Collapse moment at 54 minutes (75% through) represents the emotional nadir.
-Here, Tarzan discovers he's not a monster at all - the truth shatters his newfound identity.
-His family is in danger, and he believes he's too weak and powerless to help them., shows the protagonist at their lowest point.
+Here, Tarzan learns Kala is alive and has been searching for him.
+He realizes his running away caused his mother tremendous pain.
+Zugor's secret is exposed and he loses everything - the illusion that protected him is shattered., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey